AdobeDocs/workfront.en/help/workfront-proof/wp-getstarted/getting-started-with-workfront-proof.md

 description: This section contains the following subsections:
 ---

-# Getting started with `Workfront Proof`
+# Getting started with Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../review-and-approve-work/proofing/proofing.md).

 This section contains the following subsections: